hirenchauhan2/adventofjs/README.md

 # Advent of JavaScript

-24 Problems fo 24 days of december!
+24 Problems for the 24 days of December!
 I came to know later about it and now I'm doing it in Jan-22.

 Solution can be in HTML, CSS, and vanilla JavaScript.
 No external library unless required for any specific things.